 • Warfarin, which is a blood thinner prescribed for lowering blood pressure

-At Dr. Luis Mesa, MD, we can help with pulmonary hypertension in several ways, including testing and various treatment options.
+At Dr. Luis J. Mesa, MD, we can help with pulmonary hypertension in several ways, including testing and various treatment options.
 Dr. Mesa is board-certified in pulmonary medicine with over twenty years of experience.
 As such, he can bring an abundance of expertise and experience in treating pulmonary hypertension to help you with your condition!